hortonworks/cloudbreak/flow/README.md

 }
 ```

-You can define restart action for your flow, it will be used when you restart a failed flow.
-For example in data lake service we are using
+You can define restart actions for your flow, which will be used when you restart a failed flow.

+For example, in the [Data Lake service](datalake/src/main/java/com/sequenceiq/datalake) we are using `FillInMemoryStateStoreRestartAction`.
-*FillInMemoryStateStoreRestartAction*.
-It will update the data lake’s status in the *DatalakeInMemoryStateStore* to *CANCELLED* or *POLLABLE* based on the status.
+It will update the data lake’s status in the `DatalakeInMemoryStateStore` to `CANCELLED` or `POLLABLE` based on the status.
 We are using this to cancel running flows.
-If you have a data lake install flow and it is polling cloudbreak for stack status, then if you send a terminate
+If you have a data lake install flow, and it is polling Cloudbreak for stack status, then if you send a terminate
-request we shall cancel the installation flow.
+request we cancel the installation flow.
 It happens through this in-memory store.

-You can override restartAction this way:
+You can override `restartAction` this way:
 ```java
    @Override
    public Class<? extends RestartAction> restartAction() {